 The kayak tour takes you around Lokrum Island and the guide points out fun facts and trivia about the island.
 Then, we go into the Purple Cave on the far side of Lokrum, accessible only by water and named for the purple seaweed that covers the rocks.
 The water in the Purple Cave is the clearest water around and you can see every pebble at the bottom of the ocean floor even though it’s over 150 feet deep.
 After passing quickly by the nude beach on Lokrum, the guide tells stories about the buildings located on the water just south of old town.

 Then, the kayakers paddle to a private rocky beach accessible only by water and have a sandwich for lunch, snorkel, and cliff jump.
-After about 45 minutes, everyone heads to the old harbor of Dubrovnik for one last lesson about the town, and after a 3 hour tour, the kayak trip is over.
+After about 45 minutes, everyone heads to the old harbor of Dubrovnik for one last lesson about the town.
+After a 3 hour tour, the kayak trip is over.
 It’s a workout and not for the weak armed, but it’s fun and worthwhile!
 The kayak trip cost 230kn (about $35) per person.

 Boat Day Trip to the Elaphiti Islands

 A day trip to the Elaphiti Islands is pricey but a nice getaway.
 Out of season you can get this deal for around 250 kn ($38) per person including lunch on the boat and unlimited drinks, but in season it will be closer to 350 kn ($53) per person.
 It’s not worth negotiating the price because all the stands work for the same company.
 On this trip, you visit Koločep for 30 minutes, Šipan for 40 minutes, and Lopud for 2 hours.
 The entire trip runs from about 11 a.m. – 6 p.m.
-Be careful, if you’re not on the boat on time, it will leave without you (yes, this happened to us!)
+Be careful, if you’re not on the boat on time, it will leave without you.
+This happened to us and we had to hitchhike a ride on another boat!

 The cable car up the mountain that towers over Dubrovnik is a must-do while in town.
 You can find it just outside the city walls on the main road coming into Dubrovnik near the airport bus stop.
 It costs 100 kn (about $15) per person and takes about 3 minutes to get to the top.
 Alternatively, you can take a taxi up the mountain, take a scooter up the mountain, drive yourself up the mountain, or hike up the mountain for cheaper, but the view from the cable car is nice.

 Once at the top, there is a souvenir shop, restaurant, vendors selling trinkets, and quads to go four-wheeling.
 In front of you, you can see Dubrovnik’s red roofs, Lokrum, and the Adriatic Sea blending in with the sky.
 To the right is Lapad and the Elaphiti Islands (Koločep, Šipan, and Lopud).
 To the left is the Croatian coastline and you can see the small village of Cavtat (also offered as a day trip by boat).
 Behind you is the border to Bosnia-Herzegovina, only 8 miles away.
-The small village Trebinje is the closest town to Dubrovnik in Bosnia and offers cheap, quality food (and gives you a reason to get your passport stamped).
+The small village Trebinje is the closest town to Dubrovnik in Bosnia.
+You can find cheap, quality food and a reason to get your passport stamped.
 Though it’s only about 20 miles away, it wouldn’t be wise to attempt visiting by scooter.

 Walking the castle walls is a definite when in Dubrovnik.
 The old castle walls date back to the 7th century AD since the city’s founding.
 The walls have a unique story that date back to the time when people were fleeing to Dubrovnik.
 Men entering the city had to bring a stone for the wall, and women entering the city had to bring two eggs.
 In this manner, every male resident contributed to building the wall while the women fed them.
 By looking at the walls now, you can see how many men moved to Dubrovnik throughout history.